pjay79/BarsAppAmplify/README.md

 React Native, AWS Amplify, AWS AppSync, AWS Cognito, Google Places, Mapbox.
 Please note: this is a work still in progress, and many features are not fully developed yet.

+## Update 19 Oct 2018

+- please note subscription and refetchQuery for AllBarsList and UserBarsList respectively are not working as expected since adding SearchBar, use pull to refresh to update instead.

 ## ToDo

 - enable offline support